Desirable Games of 2022

 Because impressions from the beta were somewhat divided, I held off on picking up Diablo III until early summer, when the hype for the game had died down to “acceptable dungeon-crawler”.
 Unfortunately, I commit the ultimate sin now by (mini-)reviewing it without having actually beaten it.
 After the wealth of customization, strategy, and randomness that was in Diablo II, its sequel came as a huge disappointment.

 Despite more than two hours of gameplay, I had yet to make an actual decision for either character I made.
-Bizarrely, stats exist but are auto-allocated, and you are simply given a new skill (and occasionally skill-variant) at each level. → This better not be as bad as everything else here.
+Bizarrely, stats exist but are auto-allocated, and you are simply given a new skill (and occasionally skill-variant) at each level. → Fear the old posts.

 2012 Retrospective — Part 1